HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 {{ figure_markup(
   image="srcset-descriptor-usage.png",
   caption="Srcset descriptor usage.",
   description="Bar chart showing srcset descriptor usage for pages and images for desktop and mobile.
-4.90% of desktop images and 5.15% of mobile pages use descriptor x, compared with 21.37% of desktop and 21.33% of mobile for descriptor w.
+4.90% of desktop pages and 5.15% of mobile pages use descriptor x, compared with 21.37% of desktop pages and 21.33% of mobile for descriptor w.
 However when looking at all images we see 12.67% of desktop images and 12.80% of mobile images use descriptor x, compared with 21.37% of desktop and 21.33% of mobile for descriptor w.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=1336533401&format=interactive", sheets_gid="1370415291", sql_file="image_srcset_descriptor.sql"
   )
 }}

-{# TODO y axis here should just say "Percent", I think as for the different bars it's percent of pages and percent of elements }

 In the early days of responsive images, some browsers only supported `x` descriptors, but clearly `w` descriptors are currently by far the most favored.